-2) If the victim chooses, campus authorities may assist a victim in notifying law enforcement authorities.
-However, please note that if the victim chooses an El Camino College faculty or manager/administrator for assistance, because they are deemed Responsible Employees under Title IX, the faculty or manager/administrator is also required to report the incident to the Title IX Coordinator.
+2) If the survivor chooses, campus authorities may assist a survivor in notifying law enforcement authorities.
+However, please note that if the survivor chooses an El Camino College faculty or manager/administrator for assistance, because they are deemed Responsible Employees under Title IX, the faculty or manager/ administrator is also required to report the incident to the Title IX Coordinator.